How Much to Install a Bath?

 Double-ended Bath Cost

 In comparison to a single-ended bath, a double-ended model offers more flexibility in terms of tap and waste placement, as they can be attached to a wall or placed in the centre of the bath.
-They are also a lot bigger, so they offer more room to fit children or taller individuals.
+This design allows both ends of the tub to be used comfortably, making it ideal for couples, families, or anyone who enjoys a more spacious bathing experience.

 double-ended bath